 This level is indicative of your having saved adequate funds to be able to coast towards a traditional retirement.
 Simply put, this means that you could stop saving entirely and still be able to enjoy a traditional retirement.

 To understand this better, consider you are aged 40 and have an investment portfolio worth ₹20 lakhs.
-Suppose this has an average 8 per cent return; you can acquire nearly ₹1.36 crores by the time you are 65 years old, owing to the power of compounding.
+Suppose this has an average 8 percent return; you can acquire nearly ₹1.36 crores by the time you are 65 years old, owing to the power of compounding.

 This level entitles you to retire earlier than planned; however, you would still need to work part-time in order to add to your income and avail of health insurance.

 Let us consider you need ₹4 lakhs a year once you retire.
 Say, for instance, you already have ₹40,000 invested; this figure would provide you with a safe rate of withdrawal amounting to ₹1.6 lakhs each year (40,000 x 4% = ₹16,000).
-In such a scenario, you could be employed part-time in order to earn the remaining ₹2.4 lakhs.
+In such a scenario, you could be employed part-time to earn the remaining ₹2.4 lakhs.

 This level highlights your willingness to live a frugal lifestyle that continues into retirement.
 Those who reach this level are willing to minimise costs and continue to spend the bare minimum, provided it entitles them to retire at a young age.